UMKC Honors Exceptional Alumni for the 2025 Alumni Awards

 Sarah currently serves as vice president of the Dental Alumni Association.
 She also created a new dentist conference in conjunction with the Missouri Dental Association called Connect4Success, to mentor and support dentists.

 Samantha Mahaffey, granddaughter to Charles and niece to Darren and Sarah, graduated from the UMKC School of Dentistry in 2022.
 Prior to entering dental school and throughout her time as a dental student, Samantha participated in several MOMOM events, embodying the family’s legacy in providing care and service to the community.
-She is currently pursuing an Advanced Education General Dentistry residency at the University of Tennessee School of Dentistry.
+She is pursued an Advanced Education General Dentistry residency at the University of Tennessee Health Science Center and is now working at the family practice.

 School Alumni Achievement Awardees